 You can also go to Italy, book a hotel in Rome, Florence or Venetia and spend the time visiting art galleries and churches, enjoying the beautiful sights of Italy.
-Having chosen this kind of holiday you'll have to arrange everything by yourself.
-So don't forget to get the health insurance, be sure to take some foreign currency, to have enough traveller's cheques.
-And this kind of holiday will be more expensive since you'll have to spend more money on airfares, hotels, meals out and travel.
+This kind of holiday will be more expensive since you'll have to spend more money on airfares, hotels, meals out and travel.